Kodular/Documentation/docs/components/media/text-to-speech.md

 ## Overview

 The TestToSpeech component speaks a given text aloud.
-You can set the pitch and the rate of speech. <p>You can also set a language by supplying a language code.
+You can set the pitch and the rate of speech.

+You can also set a language by supplying a language code.
 This changes the pronounciation of words, not the actual language spoken.
-For example, setting the language to French and speaking English text will sound like someone speaking English (en) with a French accent.</p> <p>You can also specify a country by supplying a country code.
+For example, setting the language to French and speaking English text will sound like someone speaking English (en) with a French accent.

+You can also specify a country by supplying a country code.
 This can affect the pronounciation.
 For example, British English (GBR) will sound different from US English (USA).
-Not every country code will affect every language.</p> <p>The languages and countries available depend on the particular device, and can be listed with the AvailableLanguages and AvailableCountries properties.</p>
+Not every country code will affect every language.

+The languages and countries available depend on the particular device, and can be listed with the AvailableLanguages and AvailableCountries properties.

 ## Events